scriptsandthings/macOS_smbx_things/README.md

 echo "[default]" | sudo tee -a /etc/nsmb.conf echo "mc_on=no" | sudo tee -a /etc/nsmb.conf
 echo "mc_prefer_wired=yes" | sudo tee -a /etc/nsmb.conf

+After updating /etc/nsmb.conf, unmount and remount SMB shares from the macOS system for the changes to take effect.

 To revert the above changes, you can delete the /etc/nsmb.conf file safely.